akumuli/Akumuli/README.md

 Akumuli supports OpenTSDB telnet-style API for writing.
 This means that many collectors works with it without any trouble, for instance `netdata`, `collectd`, and `tcollector`.
 Grafana [datasource](https://github.com/akumuli/akumuli-datasource) plugin is availabe as well.
+Akumuli can be used as a long-term storage for Prometheus using [akumuli-prometheus-adapter](https://github.com/akumuli/akumuli-prometheus-adapter).

 [Google group](https://groups.google.com/forum/#!forum/akumuli)